Field ProjectsNext Previous

 The Sima de los Huesos site lies inside the Cueva Mayor-Cueva del Silo karst system.
-Sima de los Huesos (SH) is roughly 500 metres from the entrance to Cueva Mayor, at the bottom of a 13 metre vertical shaft.
+Sima de los Huesos (SH) is roughly 500 m from the entrance to Cueva Mayor, at the bottom of a 13-metre vertical shaft.
 There are two parts to this cave: the ramp and the site itself.
-The former consists of an approx. 10 metre long ramp on a 30º slope which descends to a small chamber 5 metres below.
-The second part consists of a roughly 8 metre long by 3 metre wide chamber.
+The former consists of an approx. 10-metre-long ramp on a 30º slope which descends to a small chamber 5 metres below.
+The second part consists of a roughly 8-metre-long by 3-metre-wide chamber.
 Three stratigraphic test digs have been conducted on the ramp, named SRA (Sima Ramp Upper Test), SRM (Sima Ramp Middle Test) and SRB (Sima Ramp Bottom Test).
 Two excavation areas have been distinguished in Sima de los Huesos (Area A and Area B).

 Sima de los Huesos has yielded the world’s largest and most comprehensive assemblage of human fossils from the Middle Pleistocene, with approximately 5,000 items recovered to date from at least 28 individuals.
 Most are adolescents or young adults, with very few children or senile individuals.
 The human representation from Sima de los Huesos includes every part of the skeleton.
-These fossils have been attributed to a single biological population inserted amongst the hominin ancestors of the Neanderthals, the species Homo heidelbergensis.
+These fossils have been attributed to a single biological population of the pre-Neanderthal family.
 Morphologically, the fossils from Sima de los Huesos exhibit many primitive features that are not present in Neanderthals.
 They also bear some derived Neanderthal traits in the facial skeleton and postcranial bones.

-Mitochondrial DNA analysis of samples from a Sima de los Huesos H. heidelbergensis femur shows that this group of hominins is genetically closer to the Denisovan population that lived in Siberia 40,000 BP than the Neanderthals.
+Mitochondrial DNA analysis of a hominin femur from Sima de los Huesos shows that this group of hominins is genetically closer to the Denisovan population that lived in Siberia 40,000 BP than to the Neanderthals.
 The current working hypothesis is that the Sima de los Huesos site was generated by a deliberate accumulation of corpses by other humans.
 Although the distribution of these individuals’ ages at death does not show the attritional profile expected of a cemetery, there are many feasible explanations for the deliberate accumulation of corpses with the age distribution found here.
 In Sima de los Huesos, no herbivore remains have been found alongside the human and carnivore fossils, and only one lithic item has been recovered.
-Due to the unique context of this handaxe, Carbonell et al., argue that this might be evidence of symbolic behaviour in this Middle Pleistocene population.
-In addition to the human remains, Sima de los Huesos has also yielded numerous remains of carnivores and mammals
+Due to the unique context of this hand axe, Carbonell and colleagues argue that this might be evidence of symbolic behaviour in this Middle Pleistocene population.
+In addition to the human remains, Sima de los Huesos has also yielded numerous remains of carnivores.

-The Upper Pleistocene in Sierra de Atapuerca is well documented outside the caves.
-Archaeological surveys conducted between 1999 and 2003 discovered 31 open air campsites.
+TThe Upper Pleistocene in Sierra de Atapuerca is well documented outside the caves.
+Archaeological surveys conducted between 1999 and 2003 discovered 31 open-air campsites.
 During this work, 314 km2 were inspected around the Trinchera del Ferrocarril sites to ascertain how Upper Pleistocene groups of hunters and gatherers organized their daily lives.

-Valle de las Orquídeas is an open air site from the end of the Upper Pleistocene.
-It is located at the top of Sierra de Atapuerca, south of Alto de Matagrande (1,078 m), at the head of a valley connected to a broad exokarst formation somewhat like a sinkhole, with water at the base available to the wildlife and humans who inhabited this area.
-During the 2000 and 2001 field seasons, we excavated an 18 m2 area which yielded 306 lithic items associated with terra-rossa deposits.
-Two TL dating of this terra-rossa, the base of the analysed stratigraphic sequences, showed an age of 27,507 ± 2,295 years BP and 29,955 ± 2,319 years BP.
-Most of the items are in Cretaceous chert, which is found in the form of small nodules encrusted in the Sierra crevasses.
-Valle de las Orquídeas may well represent the last of the stages in human evolution that has remained undiscovered in Sierra de Atapuerca: the cultural and biological transition between Neanderthals – the presumed occupants of the upper levels of Sima del Elefante and Galería de las Estatuas – and modern humans, the early settlers of the stage represented by the Mirador and Portalón caves.
+Valle de las Orquídeas is an open-air site from the end of the Upper Pleistocene.
+It is located at the top of Sierra de Atapuerca, south of Alto de Matagrande (1,078 m), at the head of a valley connected to a broad exokarst formation somewhat like a sinkhole, with water at the base available for the wildlife and humans who inhabited this area.
+During the 2000 and 2001 field seasons, an area of 18 m2 was excavated, which yielded 306 lithic items associated with terra rossa deposits.
+Two TL datings of this terra rossa, the base of the analysed stratigraphic sequences, showed an age of 27,507 ± 2,295 years BP and 29,955 ± 2,319 years BP.
+Most of the items are in Cretaceous chert, which is found in the form of small nodules encrusted in the Sierra’s crevasses.
+Valle de las Orquídeas may represent the cultural and biological transition from Neanderthals – the presumed occupants of the upper levels of Sima del Elefante and Galería de las Estatuas – to modern humans, the early settlers of the stage represented by the Mirador and Portalón caves.